OR WAIT 15 SECS

 Potential symptoms of central nervous system complications include headache, fever, and focal neurological signs, although their absence does not preclude the presence of the disorder.
 Adolescents are more frequently affected than younger children presumably due to the more complete pneumatization of the paranasal sinuses.

-This issue is explored more in depth in a new research study, Intracranial Complications of Pediatric Sinusitis, authored by Jonathan S. Glickstein, MD, Rakesh K. Chandra, MD, and Jerome W. Thompson, MD, MBA, all from the University of Tennessee Health Science Center in
+This issue is explored more in depth in a new research study, Intracranial Complications of Pediatric Sinusitis, authored by Jonathan S. Glickstein, MD, Rakesh K. Chandra, MD, and Jerome W. Thompson, MD, MBA, all from the University of Tennessee Health Science Center in Memphis.
+Their findings are to be presented at the 109th annual meeting and OTO EXPO of the American Academy of OtolaryngologyHead and Neck Surgery Foundation, being held Sept.
+25-28, 2005 in Los Angeles.

 A retrospective review was conducted of medical records of all patients discharged from LeBonheur Childrens Hospital Memphis from January 1995 through July 2004 with a diagnosis of acute sinusitis and intracranial complications, specifically meningitis, epidural abscess/subdural abscess, brain abscess, or thrombosis intracranial venous sinus.
 Patients were excluded if they were older than 18 years or they developed sinusitis subsequent to admission.